Agreement on Reforming the Pension System Netherlands.

 The new pension Netherlands framework has come into effect July 1, 2023 and there is a transition period for pension providers up to 4 years to implement these new reforms.

 The changes in this pension reform will have a significant impact on nearly all Dutch Defined Benefit Plans and Defined Contribution Plans, resulting in additional employer costs.
 Employers should consider these changes in any current salary planning, pension plan redesign or pension contract renewal.
-For more information about employee benefits, contact us.
+For more information follow the 10 steps in the Pension Netherlands Plan reform.